Pebble Beach Pro-Am: Rory McIlroy falls back after solid start with Patrick Cantlay, Ludvig Åberg, and Rickie Fowler in contention

 Rory McIlroy suffered three late bogeys that saw him card a first-round 71; Watch the AT&T Pebble Beach Pro-Am throughout the week live on Sky Sports; Featured Group coverage continues live on Friday from 4.30pm on Sky Sports Golf ahead of full coverage from 10.30pm

-A hat-trick of bogeys and a two-stroke penalty dented Rory McIlroy's solid start to the Pebble Beach Pro-Am as he carded a first-round 71, finishing on one-under.
+A hat-trick of bogeys and a two-stroke penalty dented Rory McIlroy's solid start to the Pebble Beach Pro-Am as he carded a first-round one-under 71.

-McIlroy got off to a brilliant start, finding two birdies for a bogey-free back nine before adding four more birdies to his tally on the first, third, fourth and fifth.
+McIlroy got off to a brilliant start on the Spyglass Hill course, finding two birdies for a bogey-free back nine before adding four more birdies to his tally on the first, third, fourth and fifth.

 After his birdie run moved him to the top of the leaderboard, McIlroy then suffered the setback of a bogey on the par-four sixth and followed it up with another bogey on the par-five seventh to fall to second.